 Header Description

-Scp-ClientType : user-api specification
+Scp-ClientType : user-api 명시

 Create Signature

-- Use this value as Scp-Signature.
+- Use this value as the Scp-Signature.

-Signature Generation Sample Code (Java)
+Signature generation Sample Code (Java)

 public static String makeHmacSignature(String method,